tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day8.md

 [scatter search algorithm](http://www.cleveralgorithms.com/nature-inspired/stochastic/scatter_search.html).
 In his hands it can be up to ten times quicker than simulated annealing.

-Once one has found a solution one then needs to ask whether or not it is appropriate.
+Once one has found a solution one needs to ask whether or not it is appropriate.
 This can be achieved by bootstrapping, i.e. fitting the model to noisy data.
-These results can be projected onto the parameter landscape as ellipsoid confidence regions.
+The results can be projected onto the parameter landscape as ellipsoid confidence regions.
 However, this can be slow.
 A quicker way to estimate these confidence regions is to calculate the Hessian matrix of the system using linear